Which treatment for advanced lung cancer?

 If you have already had radiotherapy to a particular part of your body, you may not be able to have any more to that area.
 There is a maximum amount of radiation that you can have to any part of the body before it causes too many side effects.
 Your doctor may then suggest chemotherapy or biological therapy instead.

 Advanced lung cancer often causes symptoms.
 Even if your cancer cannot be cured, there is treatment available to control your symptoms.
-The treatment you need will depend on what is causing your symptoms.
+The treatment you need will depend on what is causing the symptoms.

 If the cancer is blocking, or partly blocking, an airway and making you breathless your doctor may suggest one of several treatment options.
 You may have